niksilver/burnup/README.md

 The remaining columns are for each line we want to plot on the burn-up chart.
 They are all calculations.

-So let’s say you want to show "scope" in the second column.
-You need a function that sums all the "size estimate" cells in the historical data, but only as the data stood on each given date.
+So let’s say we want to show "scope" in the second column.
+We need a function that sums all the "size estimate" cells in the historical data, but only as the data stood on each given date.